Gift Symbolism 101

 Hourglasses, clocks, (and hey, even sundials) are all options if you go this route.
 These gifts are both practical and symbolic.
 You can even personalize them using your recipient’s interests or hobbies.
 (For example, if your recipient is a cat owner, why not gift a clock shaped like a cat?)
 Don’t be afraid to lean into your recipient’s interests to make your gift even more special!

 One timepiece we’d be extra careful about gifting: Watches.
-Watches have been considered a status symbol since their origin, back in 16th century Europe.
-Due to their rarity, they were only owned by those who had money and status.
-And that tradition still continues today.
+Watches have been considered a status symbol since, back in 16th century Europe.
+Due to their rarity, in many western countries, they were only owned by those who had money and status.
+And that tradition still continues in many places today.
 In some traditional workplaces, the price of a watch represents where you stand in your workplace hierarchy.
 That may be starting to go away, as smartwatches become more ubiquitous, but when it comes to timepieces, we’d definitely double check what the person you have in mind is already wearing on their wrist before gifting a new watch.

 Offering Hope and Condolences